Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-Noticeably, in the heterostructure, the enhancement of the intensity in all the Raman modes of FePS$_3$, compared to the isolated flake connected to the hybrid, can be explained by the electron transfer at the Bi$_{2}$Te$_{3}$-FePS$_3$ interface.
+Noticeably, in the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure (HS-1), the enhancement of the intensity in all the Raman modes of FePS$_3$, compared to the isolated flake, can be explained by the electron transfer at the Bi$_{2}$Te$_{3}$/FePS$_3$ interface.
 Adopting a simple model where the interface has been treated as a metal (Bi$_{2}$Te$_{3}$ is sufficiently n doped with $ n \sim 10^{19}$ cm$^{-3}$) \cite{okuda2001large} - semiconductor (FePS$_3$ with bandgap 1.60 eV) junction, band alignment, depicted in Figure S4, indicates that the electrons will be transferred from FePS$_3$ into the Bi$_{2}$Te$_{3}$.
 The barrier ($E_{bar} \sim$ 1.17 eV) formed at the interface, which is the difference between the work functions of the Bi$_{2}$Te$_{3}$ ($\phi_{BT}$ $\sim$ 5.30 eV) \cite{lee2016enhanced} and the FePS$_3$ ($\phi _{FPS}$ $\sim$ 4.13 eV), is less than the excitation wavelength (2.62 eV).
 Consequently, available transitions for the Raman scattering may involve real energy levels which drastically enhances the intensity of the characteristic Raman modes of FePS$_3$ \cite{PhysRevB.98.014308}.
-The intensity of the line at around 160 cm$^{-1}$ is so small it is impossible to measure at temperature larger than 100K.
-This is completely due to the excitation wavelength of Raman laser (see highlighted part of figure \ref{fig1}(c))\cite{scagliotti1985spin}.